Avro Canada CF-105 Arrow: Operational history

+Spying during development

+There was Soviet interest in the Avro Arrow, and significant spying and infiltration of the program.
+A Soviet defector and former spy codenamed "Brik" (alias David Soboloff) confessed to the RCMP that he ran a spy ring within Avro Canada.
+Another spy, codenamed "Lind," was involved in stealing and passing on top-secret documents, including airframe and engine drawings, photographs, and test data, to the KGB.

+Historical understanding of the issue of spying, let alone the basis and truth of reasoning (competition, unfeasibility, cost, compromise, obsolescence or otherwise) behind the end of the program has been fraught, as Canada does not have a policy of timed systematic release of historical documentation in intelligence or in public administration, except in access-to-information processes.

 Foreign interest

 Canada unsuccessfully tried to sell the Arrow to the US and Britain.
 The aircraft industry in both countries was considered a national interest and the purchase of foreign designs was rare.

-Nevertheless, from 1955 onwards, the UK had shown considerable interest in the Arrow.
+Nevertheless, from 1955 on the UK had shown considerable interest in the Arrow.
 Desiring a high-performance interceptor like the Arrow, the RAF began the F.155 program in 1955, projecting a service entry date of 1962.
-As the program continued, it was clear the aircraft would not be ready by that date, and attention turned to interim designs that could be in service by the late 1950s to cover this period.
-At first, consideration was given to a "thin-wing" version of the Gloster Javelin that would provide moderate supersonic performance, along with the extremely high performance but short range Saunders-Roe SR.177.
+As the program continued, it was clear the aircraft would not be ready in time.
+It was apparent that new versions of the Soviet M-4 bomber would be available in 1959 that could outperform the Gloster Javelin, implying the RAF would have no effective anti-bomber force for several years.
+To prevent this, the UK considered interim designs which could be in service by the late 1950s.
+At first, consideration was given to the thin-wing Javelin that would provide moderate supersonic performance, along with the extremely high performance but short range Saunders-Roe SR.177.

-In April 1956, the UK's Air Council recommended a purchase of 144 Arrows to fill the role of the thin-wing Javelin.
+A new round of development produced an improved Mach 1.6 version of the thin-wing Javelin, and the Arrow was set aside.
+It was soon clear that the new Javelin would not enter service until at least 1961, too late to stop the new M-4s and with the F.155 designs coming on only two years later.
+In April 1956, the Air Council recommended a purchase of 144 Arrows to fill the role of the thin-wing Javelin.
 These would be powered by UK engines; the Bristol Olympus 7R – 17000 lbf thrust dry, 23700 lbf with reheat, the Rolls-Royce Conway Stage 4 – 18340 lbf thrust dry, 29700 lbf with reheat, or de Havilland Gyron – 19500 lbf thrust dry, 28000 lbf with reheat.